philote/Spirtuum/firebender-memory-bank/activeContext.md

 - Ensuring cross-platform component tests use platform-agnostic approaches
 - Using a simple custom navigation system instead of a complex library
 - Implementing platform-specific sharing functionality with a unified interface
+- Using simplified placeholder for image handling in RecipeEditScreen until proper implementation